LavaMoat/lavamoat.github.io/src/content/docs/guides/harden-scripts.md

 - contact remote APIs

 These scripts may need `--allow-net`, but they should usually remain special-case entries in `scriptsConfig`, never the `#default` profile.
-Having allowed network access, you might want to limit the file-system access to avoid accidental exposure of your `.ssh` or browser profiles on your dev machine.
+Having allowed network access, you might want to limit the file-system access to avoid accidental exposure of your `.ssh` or browser profiles in your development environment.

 ## Choosing permissions